Clinical Focus | Dr Ishendra Bapoo | Chinese Medicine & Acupuncture

 Follow-up visits

-• Track what changed, what did not, and what changed temporarily.
+• Track what changed, what did not, and what changed only temporarily.

 • Adjust the plan to deepen response without over-stimulating the system.

-• Shift focus from symptom control to stability and recovery sequence.
+• Shift focus from symptom control toward stability and proper recovery sequence.

-• Practical, minimal lifestyle changes that support the plan instead of fighting it.
+• Use practical, minimal lifestyle changes that support the plan instead of fighting it.

 Ready to approach your symptoms differently?
-If you have tried multiple treatments with short-lived results, it usually means the sequence was wrong.
-We correct the sequence, then build momentum.
+If you have tried multiple treatments with only short-lived results, the problem is often not lack of effort but the wrong sequence.
+We correct the sequence first, then build momentum.

 This page supports, but does not replace, medical diagnosis or emergency care.
 If you have sudden severe symptoms, chest pain, one-sided weakness, loss of vision, or fainting, seek urgent medical help.
 See Disclaimer for full terms.